jshafto/boba-with-buddies/documentation/feature-list.md

 As a user, I want to be able to view all my account details and all of my events (the ones I'm hosting, and the ones I'm attending) in one place.
 ### Goals
 #### Acceptance criteria
-- [ ] The `/dashboard` page would allow a user to view their account details and upcoming events
+- [x] The `/dashboard` page would allow a user to view their account details and upcoming events
 - [x] Dashboard greets user with nickname
-- [ ] Dashboard contains a column with a list of all events the user has RSVP’d to
+- [x] Dashboard contains a column with a list of all events the user has RSVP’d to
-- [ ] Dashboard contains a column with a list of all events a user is hosting
+- [x] Dashboard contains a column with a list of all events a user is hosting
-- [ ] Each event item in both columns includes a link to the event detail page
+- [x] Each event item in both columns includes a link to the event detail page
-- [ ] Dashboard contains a button that says “Join an event” which takes the user to the `/boba-times` page
+- [x] Dashboard contains a button that says “Join an event” which takes the user to the `/boba-times` page
-- [ ] Dashboard contains a button that says “Host a new event” which takes a user to the `/hosting` page
+- [x] Dashboard contains a button that says “Host a new event” which takes a user to the `/hosting` page

 #### Stretch goals
 - [ ] Serves a random “inspirational” quote to user
 - [ ] Separate past and future events (event history)
+- [ ] Edit user profile